How we hire

 First, you need to write your CV.
 Be succinct but include everything you think is relevant to your current application.

 Describe your academic background and your graduation theses.
 Tell us about relevant previous positions.
 Those of you who are applying for engineering positions should mention your favorite open source projects, contributions and any other interesting technologies you have used or are simply passionate about.
 If you have a GitHub account (or similar), include a link.
 Describe your experience regarding working in Linux.

-Those of you who are applying for non-technical posts should specify the tools and technologies you have been working with and any relevant projects which might help us get a better understanding of your work.
+Those of you who are applying for non-engineering posts should specify the tools and technologies you have been working with and any relevant projects which might help us get a better understanding of your work.

 If you want to give us more background, a cover letter will be welcome.

 You will have a short, 30-minute long introductory video conference call via Google Meet.
 You will be interviewed by one of our employees who will inquire about your knowledge & your basic understanding of specific, job-related topics.

 If the first stage is successful, you will be invited to a face-to-face interview in one of Antmicro’s offices.
 Reserve up to 3 hours for it.